 You can consider certifications from vendors such as CompTIA, Cisco, Red Hat or Microsoft.

-What Should I Learn To Become A System Administrator?
+What Should I Learn To Become A System Admin?

 A system administrator has a wide range of responsibilities and knowledge.
 If you want to become a system administrator, there are several areas that you should be knowledgeable in: